SpyderXu/multi-object-tracking-paper-list/README.md

 # Multi-Object-Tracking-Paper-List
-Multi-object tracking is a deeply explored computer version problem.
+Multi-object tracking is a deeply explored but not successfully solved computer vision task.
+This filed needs more open sources and more standard evaluation metrics.
+Opening source code is not the characteristic for this field（maybe the large number of parameters waited to be tuned)......
 This is a paper list for multi-object-tracking.
 ## Datasets
 [PETS2009](http://www.cvg.reading.ac.uk/PETS2009/a.html) : An old dataset.<br>
 [KITTI-Tracking](http://www.cvlibs.net/datasets/kitti/eval_tracking.php) : multi-person or multi-car tracking dataset.<br>